ArthurYidi/Bluetooth-Keyboard-Emulator/README.md

 # Bluetooth Keyboard Emulator
 Swift Bluetooth HID Keyboard Emulator

-### After the release of macOS Catalina (10.15), I‘m unable to pair devices and publish HID services using Bluetooth Classic.
-Also Bluetooth LE (Low Energy) as provided by the “Core Bluetooth” APIs explicitly disallows publishing HID GATT service (0x1812) since macOS ~10.11. 🤷‍♂️
+### After the release of macOS Catalina (10.15), I‘m unable to pair devices and publish HID services using Bluetooth Classic. 🤷‍♂️

+#### Bluetooth LE (Low Energy) as provided by the “Core Bluetooth” APIs explicitly disallows publishing HID GATT service (0x1812) since macOS ~10.11.

 ## How to Use